rizen211/submarinesn-torpedoes/API.md

 ### Registering Recipes

-Call the registration method in the mod initializer:
+The registration method is called in the mod initializer:

 ```java
 @Override